Lorik Cana: 2014–16: Record breaking caps and UEFA Euro 2016 glory

-Retirement
+Retirement and stats

 Cana announced his retirement from international football on 23 June 2016.

-Cana is currently Albania's all-time most capped player with 92 appearances.
-He also holds the records for the most appearances by an Albanian international in the FIFA World Cup qualification along Ervin Skela with 28 in overall, for the most appearances at the UEFA European Championship final & qualifying phases counted together with 29 in overall and the most appearances as captain with 41, being such from 2011 until his participation in the first major international competition for Albania, the 2016 UEFA European Championship held in France.
+Cana was Albania's all-time most capped player with 94 appearances until October 2025 when it was surpassed by Elseid Hysaj.
+He also holds the records for the most appearances by an Albanian international in the FIFA World Cup qualification along Ervin Skela with 28 in overall, for the most appearances at the UEFA European Championship final and qualifying phases counted together with 29 in overall and the most appearances as captain with 41, being such from 2011 until his participation in the first major international competition for Albania, the 2016 UEFA European Championship held in France.
 He has also the worst disciplinary record of any Albanian international, receiving 26 yellow cards and 2 red cards.

 Post-football

-On 26 October 2017 he was named by the Albanian Football Association as the grassroots ambassador for football in Albania.
+On 26 October 2017, he was named by the Albanian Football Association as the grassroots ambassador for football in Albania.

 Personal life

-Lorik Cana is the son of retired footballer Agim Cana.
+Cana is the son of retired footballer Agim Cana.
 His father's career brought the family to Kosovo, but because of war in the region, Lorik and his family were forced to flee to Lausanne, Switzerland.
-He is a UNO-ambassador against poverty.
-In an interview, Cana stated that archeology is one of his biggest interests and that he plans to work in the Albanology field after his footballing career after pursuing a university degree in History.
+He is a UNO ambassador against poverty.
+In an interview, Cana stated that archeology is one of his biggest interests and that he plans to work in the Albanology field after his footballing career, following his university degree in history.
 He married Monica Ercoli, an Italian, on 8 June 2014 and the ceremony took place on 27 June 2014.
 They also have a son named Boiken.
 They currently reside in Tirana, Albania.
-On 15 January 2015 Cana was named Honorary Ambassador of Kosovo.
+On 15 January 2015, Cana was named Honorary Ambassador of Kosovo.

+Cana is a cousin of siblings Genta Cana, a former sports presenter at Klan Kosova and Granit Cana, a former footballer known for his appearances in the Kosovo First League and in the Albanian Kategoria Superiore with Teuta, where after retiring from football, he participated in Big Brother VIP Albania season 1 in 2022.